rjulian/creds-bakery/docs/source/index.rst

-.. creds-cli documentation master file
+.. creds-bakery documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-creds-cli
+creds-bakery
 =========

 Generate mock credentials and keys for various services.